-After six weeks living in the Hostie they were allocated a house on Penang Island, Hillside (below) to live in and he had to go across to the mainland each day, on the ferry, to get to work.
+After the disposal of the Sabres Peter finally got to Mirages and, in early 1973 as a corporal, he was posted to 75 Sqn at Butterworth.
+After six weeks living in the Hostie they were allocated a house on Penang Island, Hillside (right) to live in and Peter had to go across to the mainland each day, on the ferry, to get to work.

-It was here that he worked with Phil Holden, Ted McEvoy, Spook Villiers, Tex Reinke, Slim Hurrell, and Ken Morris.
+It was here that Peter worked with Phil Holden, Ted McEvoy, Spook Villiers, Tex Reinke, Slim Hurrell, and Ken Morris.

-The RAAF also maintained a permanent presence in Singapore, with a number of aircraft and the two squadrons, 3 and 75, had to take it in turns to provide personnel to operate the aircraft for six weeks at a time.

-The wives stayed back at Penang and the blokes had to live in at Tengah (below) which was at that stage an RAF base.
+The RAAF also maintained a permanent presence with a number of aircraft in Singapore and the two squadrons, 3 and 75, had to take it in turns to go down there, for six weeks at a time, to operate them.
+The wives stayed back at Penang and the blokes had to live in at Tengah (above) which was at that stage an RAF base.

 They had a great life in Malaysia with a housemaid and lots of sporting activities and a good social life.
-Peter and Sue had a daughter, Natalie, born at Butterworth (in the RAAF hospital) and she was six months old when he was posted back to Williamtown at the end of 1975.
-He worked for a while in COMNAV and on the RAAF crash boats. which operated out of Newcastle harbour and was then promoted to Sergeant and transferred the to quided missile (Matra)
+They had a daughter, Natalie, born at Butterworth (in the RAAF hospital) and she was six months old when Peter was posted back to Williamtown at the end of 1975.
+He worked for a while in COMNAV and on the RAAF crash boats, which operated out of Newcastle harbour, and was then promoted to Sergeant and transferred to the guided missile (Matra) workshop.

-workshop.
 Reg Owens and Brian King were the WOFFs in 481 at the time.

-He was on the tarmac one day to see Geoff Shepherd, the recently retired Chief of the Air Force and Poddle Wood, bang out of a dual Mirage behind 2 OCU HQ.
-Towards the end of 1977 he was posted back to 75 Sqn and once again lived on Penang; and did the trips to Singapore.
+Peter was on the tarmac one day to see Geoff Shepherd, the recently retired Chief of the Air Force, and Poddle Wood bang out of a dual Mirage behind 2 OCU HQ.
+Towards the end of 1977 Peter was posted back to 75 Sqn and once again lived on Penang; and did the trips to Singapore.
 In 1978 they had another daughter, Rebecca; born there (must have been something in the air).

-In 1980 he was posted back to the School of Radio; this time as an instructor.
+In 1980 Peter was posted back to the School of Radio; this time as an instructor.
 After a couple of years there he was commissioned as a radio officer.
 After OTS he was posted to SUPCOM where he spent another couple of years before being posted to 2AD at Richmond.
 Here he was in charge of the radio, electrical, instrument and armament sections and had about 130 people working for him.
 While there the family were lucky enough to get a trip to California for a fortnight in an RAAF B707; with 4 days stop-over in Hawaii.
-He was next posted to HQ OPCOM at Glenbrook.
+Peter was next posted to HQ OPCOM at Glenbrook.
 In this job he travelled all over Australia doing the OPCOM staff visits.
 He also got back to Malaysia for a short visit in 1988.